MirceaKitsune/godot_cubedot/README.md

 	- resolution_texture (integer): The scale of voxel textures relative to the voxel resolution.
 The maximum value is 1, textures larger than the voxel size cause out of sync mapping and are not supported.
 	- layer_solid (integer): The last node layer that is solid.
 Nodes on layers above this will not produce any collisions.
 	- mapgen (dictionary): Global map generator settings used when creating the world.
 Settings include:
-		- size (float): The scale of the noise used by the terrain generator.
+		- scale (float): The scale of the noise used by the terrain generator.
 Larger values result in smoother terrains and bigger caves.
-		- density_up (float): The density of terrain noise increases by this amount the higher up you go.
-Lower values result in taller cliffs.
+		- scale_height (float): The scale of the density curve.
+The density is mapped between -this and +this centered at height 0.
+The value determines how tall mountains will be and how deep underwater caves go.
-		- density_down (float): The density of terrain noise decreases by this amount the lower down you go.
-Lower values result in deeper valleys.
+		- scale_height_curve (array): The point list for the density curve.
+Each value is an offset applied to noise at that given height.
+The first point is located at -scale_height, the last point is located at +scale_height, if the count is an odd number the middle point is height 0.
+As density is meant to be full below the min height and empty above the max height, the first point should always be +1 and the last -1, otherwise caves or cliffs will form indefinitely.
+A basic noise curve should look like [1, 0, -1]

 - mod/nodes: JSON definitions of voxel types.
 Each file represents an unique node.
 Options include:
 	- name (string): The unique name of this material, eg: "dirt"